ChunchuZhu/ChunchuZhu.github.io/_pages/about.md

 # 🔥 News
+- *2023.09*: &nbsp;🎉🎉 Out MECC paper "Knee Stiffness in Assistive Device Control at Quiet Stance: A Preliminary Study -Gayatri Sreenivasan, Chunchu Zhu, Jingang Yi "  is selected for the Best Student Paper Award of the Robotics TC for 2023!
+- *2023.09*: &nbsp;🎉🎉 The slip-reciovery paper is accepted by IEEE-RAL!
 - *2023.06*: &nbsp;🎉🎉 Co-authored papers was accepted by IEEE-CASE and MECC.
 - *2022.08*: &nbsp;🎉🎉 Chunchu attended CASE 2022, and gave a presentation.
 - *2022.05*: &nbsp;🎉🎉 Chunchu attended ICRA 2022, and gave a talk and poster at the Learning Based Exoskeleton Control workshop.